Best daily deals

 Low light

-Smartphone cameras have made major strides in low-light performance in the last few years, but this hasn’t extended to the ultrawide rear camera in exactly the same way.
+Smartphone cameras have made major strides in low-light performance in the last few years, but this hasn’t extended to the ultrawide rear camera in precisely the same way.
 Instead, it’s still somewhat common to find a major difference in quality between main and ultrawide cameras when the sun goes down.
 This is largely due to the fact that primary or main smartphone cameras tend to offer wider apertures, larger sensors, bigger pixels, and/or pixel binning in order to deliver better low-light performance.
-We have seen improvements in this regard though, but there’s still generally a quality gap.
+Though we have seen improvements in this regard, there’s still a quality gap.

 The different types of ultrawide video